 Why is Saudi Arabia pivoting towards Iran?
 The recent, rare public criticism of Israel by MBS may have been for the US

-Saudi Arabian Crown Prince Mohammed bin Salman (MBS) issued a rare direct criticism of Israel at the recent joint Arab League and Organization of Islamic Cooperation (OIC) summit in Riyadh on Monday.
+Saudi Arabian Crown Prince Mohammed bin Salman (MBS) issued a rare direct criticism of Israel at the recent joint Arab League and Organization of Islamic Cooperation (OIC) summit in the capital city of Riyadh on Monday.

 “We call on the international community to uphold its responsibility to maintain international peace and security by immediately ending the Israeli aggression against our brothers in Palestine and Lebanon,” MBS stated.

-After several years of reports that a normalization agreement between Israel and Saudi Arabia was near completion, MBS’ comments appeared to take many, especially in Israel, by surprise.
+After several years of reports that a normalization agreement between Israel and Saudi Arabia was near completion, bin Salman's comments appeared to take many, especially in Israel, by surprise.

-What could have prompted such a great reversal of opinion, and why would the de facto leader of Saudi Arabia, who just four years ago appeared on the brink of normalizing relations with Israel, to completely make an about-face?
+What could have prompted such a great reversal of opinion, and why would the de facto leader of Saudi Arabia – who just four years ago appeared on the brink of normalizing relations with Israel – completely make an about-face?

 For those paying attention to the Middle East over the past few years, MBS’ comments may not have come as such a surprise.
 After all, in March 2023, Saudi Arabia and Iran, which had cut off official communication, engaged in a very public reconciliation through Chinese efforts to bring stability to the region.

-Shortly after the deal was announced, analysts began to question whether it would push the possibility of a normalization with deal Israel further away.
+Shortly after the deal was announced, analysts began to question whether it would push the possibility of normalization with Israel further away.

-At the time, a senior Israeli official told Axios that the normalization deal, negotiated by China, reflected “a feeling of U.S. and Israeli weakness” which started with the Biden administration attempting to reverse the Middle East policy of President Donald Trump, trying to reimplement the JCPOA.
+At the time, a senior Israeli official told the Axios news outlet that the normalization deal, negotiated by China, reflected “a feeling of U.S. and Israeli weakness” which started with the Biden administration trying to reimplement the JCPOA nuclear deal in an attempt to reverse the Middle East policy under then-President Donald Trump.

 Bin Salman is a pragmatist.
 He understands that militarily, the kingdom cannot directly challenge Iran.
 No doubt, he would like to build up his nation’s military capabilities, but until that happens, he needs to align with a strong power that will provide restraint against Iranian aggression.